 Attract public and private reinvestment in distressed neighborhoods to improve the amenities and assets (ex. safety, good schools, commercial activity) available to the community.

-Improve educational and economic outcomes through services and supports delivered directly to youth and their families.
+Improve educational and economic outcomes through supportive services delivered directly to youth and their families.

 $30 Million Award from HUD

 In November 2017, HABC submitted an application for, and was subsequently awarded, a $30 million Choice Neighborhoods (CN) grant from HUD in July 2018 to leverage the redevelopment of 629 public housing units at Perkins Homes.
 Implementation of the plan requires extensive commitments from a highly qualified team of committed partners and the leveraging of both public and private resources to improve housing access, resident success, and neighborhood vibrancy.